MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

     Then select **Embed Report**.
 Depending on which content you choose to test with - reports, dashboards or tiles - then select that option in the application.

     ![Select a content](media/embed-sample-for-customers/embed-sample-for-customers-034.png)

     Now you can view the report in the sample application.

     ![View application](media/embed-sample-for-customers/embed-sample-for-customers-035.png)

 ## Move to production

-Now that your done developing your application, it is time to back your app workspace with dedicated capacity.
+Now that you're done developing your application, it is time to back your app workspace with dedicated capacity.
 Dedicated capacity is required to move to production.

 ### Create a dedicated capacity
-By creating a dedicated capacity you can take advantage of having a dedicated resource for your customer.
-For workspaces that are not assigned to a dedicated capacity, these will be in a shared capacity.
+By creating a dedicated capacity, you can take advantage of having a dedicated resource for your customer.
+For workspaces that are not assigned to a dedicated capacity, these need to be in a shared capacity.
 You can create a dedicated capacity using the [Power BI Embedded dedicated capacity](https://docs.microsoft.com/azure/power-bi-embedded/create-capacity) solution in Azure.

 >[!Note]
 >Embed tokens with PRO licenses are intended for development testing, so the number of embed tokens a Power BI master account can generate is limited.
 You must purchase a dedicated capacity for embedding in a production environment.
 There is no limit on how many embed tokens you can generate with a dedicated capacity.
 Go to [Available Features](https://docs.microsoft.com/rest/api/power-bi/availablefeaturesx) to check the usage value that indicates the current embedded usage in percentage.